centiservice/matssocket/README.md

 * `./gradlew matsSocketTestServer` - starts a test server, with a test/examples webapp on localhost:8080.
 * `./gradlew build` - builds the Java code, JS ESM and UMD bundles, and all respective docs, and runs all 'test' tasks.
 * `./gradlew build -x test` - build, not running tests.
-* `./gradlew test` - runs tests, both JS in Node with ESM and UMD builds, and Dart in VM(Kernel,Src,Exe) and Node(JS,Wasm) modes.
-(You can run JS tests by clicking in the browser using the test server, see above.)
+* `./gradlew test` - runs tests, both JavaScript client in Node with ESM and UMD builds, and Dart client in VM(Kernel,Src,Exe) and Node(JS,Wasm) modes.
-* `./gradlew matssocket-client-dart:testDart` - runs the Dart tests for all platforms and compilers, including in chrome (headless), read more in [matssocket-client-dart/README.md](matssocket-client-dart/README.md). _(Path to Chrome/Chromium can be set using `-PchromePath`)._
+* `./gradlew testDart` - runs the Dart client tests for all platforms and compilers, including in chrome (headless), read more in [matssocket-client-dart/README.md](matssocket-client-dart/README.md). _(Path to Chrome/Chromium can be set using `-PchromePath=...`)._
+* `./gradlew testJs` - runs the JavaScript client tests for Node.js, both "raw ESM" (straight from files), ESM bundled, and UMD bundled. _(JS Client tests in browser can be done using the test server, read above)_
 * `./gradlew clean` - deletes all build output.
-* `./gradlew distclean` - Clean + deletes all dependencies: Node and Dart SDK + deps - `distclean build` for a fully fresh build.
+* `./gradlew distclean` - .. clean + deletes all dependencies: Node and Dart SDK + deps - `distclean build` for a fully fresh build.
-* `./gradlew download` - downloads Dart and Node, in all modules.
-Prints out the paths to the binaries.
+* `./gradlew download` - downloads Dart and Node for all modules.
+Prints out the paths to the bin-directories, with convenient PATH-setting for running tests on command line.
-* `./gradlew downloadAll` - Download + dependencies ('dart pub get' and 'npm install') for all modules.
+* `./gradlew downloadAll` - .. download + dependencies ('dart pub get' and 'npm install') for all modules.
-* `./gradlew npmCheckUpdates` - check all JS deps in package.json for newer versions, `npmCheckUpdatesUpdate` to force update.
-* `./gradlew dartOutdated` - check all Dart deps in pubspec.yaml for newer versions, `dartUpgradeUpdate` to force update.
-* `./gradlew publishDryRun` - runs dry-run publish of Dart (pub.dev) and JS (npm).
 * `./gradlew versions` - displays versions of tooling: Java, Gradle, Groovy, Node, npm, Dart SDK.
 * `./gradlew allDeps` - Library dependencies for Java projects.